Summary

 2. Israel’s Lobbying Influence in the U.S. (Israel spending money to influence our institutions)

-• Campaign Contributions: Pro-Israel PACs and donors contribute millions to candidates who support Israel, ensuring their re-election and significant influence on foreign policy
+Pro-Israel PACs and donors contribute millions to candidates who support Israel, ensuring their re-election and significant influence on foreign policy -

-· Congressional Network: Bipartisan support in Congress is reinforced through legislation favoring Israel, such as military aid packages and trade agreements
+Bipartisan support in Congress is strengthened by legislation that favors Israel, such as military aid packages and trade agreements.

-• Educational & Cultural Programs: Scholarships, leadership trips to Israel, and cultural exchanges help cultivate long-term political goodwill
+Scholarships, leadership trips to Israel, and cultural exchanges help cultivate long-term political goodwill.

-• Impact on Policy: Scholars like Mearsheimer and Walt argue that the Israel lobby has significantly shaped U.S. Middle East policy, often in ways that diverge from what might otherwise be considered core U.S. national interests.
+Scholars such as Mearsheimer and Walt argue that the Israel lobby has significantly influenced U.S. policy in the Middle East, often in ways that diverge from what might otherwise be considered core U.S. national interests.
 They note that U.S. support for Israel includes diplomatic cover at the UN, preferential arms deals, and tolerance of policies (e.g., settlement expansion) that conflict with stated U.S. positions

-• The U.S. and Israel maintain a $38 billion defense cooperation agreement, joint military exercises, and intelligence sharing.
+- The U.S. and Israel maintain a $38 billion defense cooperation agreement, conducting joint military exercises and sharing intelligence.
 Economically, bilateral trade exceeds $50 billion annually, underpinned by the 1985 U.S.-Israel Free Trade Agreement—the first FTA the U.S. ever signed